canarytrace/documentation/docs/guides/cli.md

 ### Kubernetes

-Use Kubernetes CronJob for better experience, non-stop monitoring and for production use.
+Use Kubernetes CronJob for production use and for non-stop monitoring.

 ```yaml title="smoke.yaml"